nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 understanding.

 **<span style="color: red"> WARNING! </span>**
-> Ending the application abruptly will cause changes to be discarded!
+> Ending the application abruptly may cause changes to be discarded!
 >

 ### 3.1 Module Information